MoreOutput/XPagesFormBuilder/README.md

 XPages Form Builder (0.0.1)
 =======

-Create HTML forms in your XPage based on a Form in Designer.
-Aims to help Xpage development when not using the native design rescources (when youre sporting a bare bones setup).
+Create HTML forms in your XPage based on an outlined Designer Form.
+Aims to aid Xpage development when not using the native design resources (when youre sporting a bare bones setup).
 Use as a Script Library in Domino Designer.

 Example: